 Hideo Kojima was born on August 24, 1963 in Setagaya, Tokyo.
 His family moved around often, and Kojima had to deal with death early on in his life which may have to do with on why there's so many deaths in the Metal Gear and Metal Gear Solid series.
 He grew up as a latchkey kid and would often come home to an empty house and watch TV.
 At one point he wanted to be an illustrator, but was discouraged because his uncle was also an artist who struggled financially for many years.
 He tried to become a writer and submitted short stories to many Japanese magazines, but his stories tended to be much longer than they wanted.
 Kojima went on to college where he studied economics.
 In his four years there, he decided to enter the video game industry.
 Kojima entered the gaming industry not knowing any kind of coding.
 In 1986, Kojima joined Konami's MSX division, but in his early years there he almost quit the game industry, since many of his ideas were tossed aside due to his lack of programming knowledge.
 He went on to work on a game called Penguin Adventure as an assistant director, then was to serve as director on a game called Lost World, which was subsequently canceled.

-The release of Metal Gear in 1987 was a major milestone in Kojima's career that would pave the way to his success.
-It was a huge success in Japan, Europe, Brazil and even in the Soviet Union, but since the game's platform, the MSX2, was unavailable in the United States, a U.S. release of Metal Gear was instead created for the Nintendo Entertainment System.
-Kojima then created the original version of Snatcher, a cyberpunk-themed adventure game.
+The release of Metal Gear in 1987 was a major milestone in Kojima's career, paving the way for his future success and laying the foundations for the stealth genre.
+It was a major success in Japan, Europe, Brazil, and even the Soviet Union, but since the game's platform, the MSX2, was unavailable in the United States, a U.S. release of Metal Gear was instead created for the Nintendo Entertainment System, for which it sold over a million copies in the U.S. Kojima then created the original version of Snatcher, a cyberpunk-themed visual novel / adventure game, released in 1988.

-Kojima's next Metal Gear game, Metal Gear 2: Solid Snake, was released six years later, again on the MSX2, and was a huge success.
+Kojima's next Metal Gear game, Metal Gear 2: Solid Snake, was released six years later, again on the MSX2, and was a success in Japan.
 (This time, however, the game was unavailable in the U.S. until it was included in the compilation Metal Gear Solid 3: Subsistence in 2006.)
-He then went on to remake Snatcher and designed a similar adventure game, Policenauts.
+He then went on to remake Snatcher and designed a similar sci-fi adventure game, Policenauts.

 Horii's influence is evident in his adventure games Snatcher and Policenauts as well as aspects of the Metal Gear series.
 His respect for Miyamoto led to the remake of Metal Gear Solid on the Gamecube, known as Metal Gear Solid: The Twin Snakes, after Miyamoto asked for the franchise to have another game on the Nintendo console.
 This relationship also led to the inclusion of Solid Snake to Super Smash Bros.
 Brawl.